parryc/thevoid/templates/leflan/language_bavarian-german.md

 Speakers often drop the pronoun when asking a question, but should include it, when asking with emphasis on rejoiner question.

+## Question Particles

+Particles, in this sense, being something that is added to a question that does necessarily add any additional meaning to the sentence, rather, it reinforces that a question is being asked (in case it wasn't already obvious).

+Using _wos mochst?_ (what are you doing?), the below illustrates 3 additional emphatic forms for asking a question:

+- wos mochst denn?
+- wos mochst'n? (a shortening of the above _denn_)
+- wos mochst leicht?

 # Modals

 There's a lot going on with modal particles, so this section is going to be quite bare for a while, I expect.